AlbertoCativa/AlbertoCativa/README.md

-# 👨‍💻 Software Developer | DevOps Enthusiast | Technical Consultant
+# 👨‍💻 Web Appplication Developer

 ## 🚀 About Me
 I am a **Software Developer** with a strong background in **Web Development**, specializing in **Laravel**, **Livewire**, and cloud-based solutions.
 My expertise spans software architecture, process optimization, and technical consulting for businesses and institutions.
 Additionally, I have experience in **radio journalism**, leveraging media to enhance communication in the tech industry.